 What are some other ways parks can promote health?

 Want to see first hand what parks and recreation can do to benefit your health?
-The Trust for Public Land created this fun and educational video on how utilizing your local park makes an impact on your health and the health of your community.
+The Trust for Public Land created this fun video on how your local park makes an impact on your health and the health of your community.